rittermod/FS25_LimitHusbandryAnimals/README.md

 ## Usage

 1. Walk to any animal loading trigger (pen, pasture, building)
-2. Press **L** to view current limits (current animals, current limit, original capacity)
+2. Press **L** to open the limit dialog
-3. Use console commands to change limits:
+3. Enter your desired limit (min/max bounds shown)
+4. Press OK to apply, Cancel to discard

-### Console Commands
+### Advanced: Console Commands

+For changes without the dialog:

 | Command | Description | Example |
 |---------|-------------|---------|